 Medical debt has been a leading factor for residents of New Jersey claiming bankruptcy.
 This poses a problem for medical professionals who may have sent unpaid bills to a New Jersey medical debt collection agency.

-While the need for more affordable medical care is at the forefront of the U.S.’s economic goals, hospitals and doctors still need to afford to care for their patents and pay for staff and medical supplies.
+While the need for more affordable medical care is at the forefront of the U.S.’s economic goals, hospitals and doctors still need to afford to care for their patients and pay for staff and medical supplies.
 The entire situation is a Catch-22, but if you’re considering hiring a New Jersey medical collection agency, here are a few factors to keep in mind.

 New Jersey Medical and Health Care Debt Collection Statistics

 Nearly 200,000 New Jersey residents have to deal with medical bills every year.
-These numbers specifically relate to healthcare providers who treated patients outside of their insurance coverage.
+These numbers specifically relate to healthcare providers who treated patients outside their insurance coverage.
 That’s why in June 2018, a measure was signed that instructs both medical providers and insurance companies to clearly disclose the scope of medical services provided under each insurance plan.

 New Jersey also recently implemented Charity Care.
-According to LSNJ Law, “You will be eligible for full Charity Care coverage in 2018 if your annual gross income for the 12 months before your hospital care was not more than 200% of the federal poverty level, which is $24,280 in 2018 for a single person.”
+According to LSNJ Law, “You will be eligible for full Charity Care coverage in 2018 if your annual gross income for the 12 months before your hospital care was not more than 200% of the federal poverty level, which is $24,280 in 2018 for a single person.”https://www.lsnjlaw.org/Health-Care/Uninsured/Charity-Care/Pages/Can-Charity-Care

 New Jersey Medical Debt Collection Laws